JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 WHERE event.name == 'Pattern#add_border_to_preview called'
 ```

+Now we've decided which data to collect, we can move on to building the instrumenation to collect this data.

+[ENDSCRIPT]

 # Task - 3a.
 Build - Install Structured Logging

+[SCRIPT]

+In this task we're limiting ourselves to using logging.

+Traces can be more powerful, but logging is more familiar and easier to get started with.

+However, plain text logs aren't enough.
+We need structured logging.

+Rails doesn't have structured logging by default, so we'll add it using a gem.

+[ENDSCRIPT]

 **Introduction:**

-TODO
+Now that we've identified what data we need to gather, let's set up the instrumentation to actually collect it.

+We'll install and configure Semantic Logger, which will help us generate structured logs in a format that Dynatrace can understand.

 **Description:**

-Now that we've identified what data we need to gather, let's set up the instrumentation to actually collect it.
 We'll use Semantic Logger with OpenTelemetry formatting to send our metrics to Dynatrace.

 First, we'll install the required gems and create a custom formatter to properly structure our logs.
 Then we'll add the instrumentation code to track our pattern size metrics.